kaotickj/LinFo/README.md

 ---

-Here is the **README section** that thoroughly explains the **command-line switches** (i.e., operational flags) for the script you provided, assuming these are passed as arguments to control the tool's execution:

----

 ## ⚙️ Command-Line Switches

 This script supports several operational modes that can be invoked via command-line switches.
 Each switch enables a distinct functionality for system enumeration, vulnerability assessment, or reporting.
 The following sections describe each supported switch in detail: